browsermedia/bcms_settings/README.markdown

-In the background, what 'registering a module' does is create an object where to store values, so you can request storage to the Settings module for whatever porpose you like, povinding that:
+In the background, what 'registering a module' does is create an object where to store values, so you can request storage to the Settings module for whatever purpose you like, providing that:

 1. The name you are trying to register is a valid BrowserCMS module name and a valid Ruby method identifier, so this is valid: